Does classical thermodynamics need a third law? Securing the second law at absolute zero: Introduction

-The article is structured as follows: Section~\ref{sec:statement-problem} revisits the historical argument between Einstein and Nernst.
+The article is structured as follows: Section~\ref{sec:form-struct-prer} establishes the formal architecture and prerequisites of the theory, recalling the axiomatic foundations of the First and Second Laws along with the core concepts essential for the subsequent analysis.
+Section~\ref{sec:statement-problem} revisits the historical argument between Einstein and Nernst.
 Section~\ref{sec:why-third-law} and its subsections examine the issue from the perspectives of physics and epistemology, linking the Third Law to fundamental processes, equations of state, and the formal axiomatic structure derived inherently from the Second Law.
 Table~\ref{tab:global} shows a summary of the forthcoming discussion.